Pyotr Pospelov: Life and career

 In 1937–40, he was appointed deputy head of Agitprop, which was headed by Andrei Zhdanov.
 He was a member of the Central Committee, 1939–1971.
 In September 1940, he was appointed chief editor of Pravda, but was sacked in August 1949, and replaced by Mikhail Suslov, at a time when dozens of officials who had been linked to Zhdanov were losing their jobs in a purge carried out by Zhdanov's former rival, Georgy Malenkov.
-He held the lesser post of Director of the Marx-Engels-Lenin-Stalin Institute, in 1949–52.
+He held the lesser post of Director of the Marx–Engels–Lenin–Stalin Institute, in 1949–52.
 Early in 1953, he was reinstated as deputy chief editor of Pravda.

-On 6 March 1953, just after the death of Stalin, Pospelov was appointed a Secretary of the Central Committee.
+On 6 March, 1953, just after the death of Stalin, Pospelov was appointed a Secretary of the Central Committee.
 In the power struggles of the early 1950s, he backed Nikita Khrushchev against Malenkov.

-Pospelov was reputedly so upset when Stalin died that he was started sobbing, until the police chief, Lavrentiy Beria shook him, exclaiming "What's the matter with you?
-Cut it out!".
-Yet he played a prominent role in dismantling Stalin's reputation.
-Speaking to the USSR Academy of Sciences on 19 October 1953, Pospelov was one of the first to publicly attack the 'Cult of the Personality'.
+Pospelov was reputedly so upset when Stalin died that he started sobbing, until the police chief, Lavrentiy Beria shook him, exclaiming "What's the matter with you?
+Cut it out!," while also playing a prominent role in the dismantling of Stalin's reputation.
+Speaking to the USSR Academy of Sciences on 19 October, 1953, Pospelov was one of the first to publicly attack the 'Cult of the Personality'.

-Khrushchev revealed in his memoirs that in 1954 Pospelov was put in charge of what became known as the "Pospelov commission" which investigated cases of loyal party officials who had been the mass repressions in the Soviet Union, and that he wrote the speech, On the Personality Cult and its Consequences. which Khrushchev delivered during a closed session of the 20th Party Congress, in 1956.
+Khrushchev revealed in his memoirs that in 1954, Pospelov was put in charge of what became known as the "Pospelov commission" which investigated cases of loyal party officials who had been the mass repressions in the Soviet Union, and that he wrote the speech, On the Personality Cult and its Consequences, which Khrushchev delivered during a closed session of the 20th Party Congress, in 1956.
 Khrushchev claimed that he had even proposed that Pospelov should deliver it, but was talked into delivering it himself.
-During the 21st Party Congress, in February 1959, Pospelov delivered a speech in which he denounced Malenkov and his allies as a "wretched group of bankrupts, splitters and fractionists."
+During the 21st Party Congress, in February, 1959, Pospelov delivered a speech in which he denounced Malenkov and his allies as a "wretched group of bankrupts, splitters and fractionists."

 Pospelov lost his position as a secretary of the Central Committee in May 1960, at a time when hardliners such as Suslov had forced Khrushchev to take a harder line against the west, in the wake of the shooting down of the U2 pilot, Gary Powers.
 In 1961–67, Pospelov returned to his former role as Director of the Marx-Engels-Lenin Institute.